skakwy/spirit/README.md

 2. In the second step we will change the error message and that the voice helper will answer after you say a specific word.
 You can imagen that it's like Hey Google or Hey Siri, but we are far away.

-If you want to have a advanced tutorial for more things to add, like wikipedia or weather than write me on my Discord and I'll make a tutorial as fast as possible.
+If you want to have a advanced tutorial for more things to add, like wikipedia or weather than write me on my Discord and I'm going to make a tutorial as fast as possible.